 8. Enjoy movies, TV shows, or music

-Watching TV all day isn’t a healthy pastime, but a movie or a couple of TV shows can be an enjoyable part of the day or week.
+Watching TV all day, every day isn’t a healthy pastime, but a movie or a couple of TV shows can be an enjoyable part of the day or week.

 9. Participate in charitable works

 Even if your older adult isn’t very mobile or is homebound, they can still give back to the community.

 This is a wonderful way to stay engaged and feel a sense of purpose and accomplishment.

 Contact local charities, hospitals, or religious organizations to find out if they have any projects your older adult could contribute to.
 That could mean knitting or crocheting blankets or hats, creating no-sew blankets, or helping to assemble care packages.